scsanchez/scsanchez/README.md

 i am a junior developer whose main technologies are react and python.

-in addiction to coding, i love study philosophy :)
+i also love study philosophy :)

 <!--